tikidream/kumu/README.md

 Repository Structure
 ----

-A given installation of Ploidy will be a git repository with the following folder structure:
+A given installation of Kumu will be a git repository with the following folder structure:
 * chrome: Contains markdown files related to site structure and presentation
 * chrome/css: Contains CSS files included elsewhere
 * chrome/js: Contains JavaScript files included elsewhere